What you need to know about menopause in your 30s, 40s and beyond

 STAGE 4: Postmenopause: The years following menopause.
 Menopause lasts one year.

-Low dose estrogen therapy with .01% estradiol has been advocated by the North American Menopause Society (NAMS) to help manage symptoms during menopause and postmenopause.3 Estradiol is a naturally-occuring estrogen in the body and has been shown to improve and even reverse some conditions linked to low estrogen.
-Estrogen may help balance vaginal pH and create an optimal environment for the regrowth of natural healthy bacteria, and thicken the vaginal lining, which can relieve pain and restore vaginal lubrication.4
+FALSE - There are some instances where it can be reversed if therapy is begun early.
+Important background: Vaginal dryness and low libido are not exclusive to menopause.
+Women of all ages can experience vaginal dryness, pain during sex, lack of sexual desire, and inability to enjoy sex and/or orgasm.
+Estrogen can decline after childbirth and while breastfeeding.
+Stress and illness may also decrease the body’s estrogen supply.
+Low-dose estrogen therapy with .01% estradiol has been advocated by the North American Menopause Society (NAMS) to help manage symptoms during menopause and postmenopause.3 Estradiol is a naturally-occurring estrogen in the body and has been shown to improve and even reverse some conditions linked to low estrogen.
+Hormone replacement therapy (HRT) with estrogen may help balance vaginal pH and create an optimal environment for the regrowth of natural healthy bacteria and thicken the vaginal lining, which can relieve pain and restore vaginal lubrication.4

 How does Lady V work?